Amazon RDS

 2. Click Create database.

-5. Set a Master username and Master password.
+5. Set the Master username and Master password.

 7. Click Create database.